 By the glass

-- Meanwhile, divide the lemonade and seltzer evenly among 4 glasses.
+- Divide the lemonade and seltzer evenly among 4 glasses.

-- Divide the strawberries evenly between the glasses.
+- Divide the berries evenly between the glasses.

 - Taste and add more simple syrup as desired.